-Let's say you have two servers in your load balanced set-up, Server A, and Server B. When your visitor visits your website, they hit the load balancer and get redirected to server A. At this stage they add a product to their shopping basket.
-A shopping basket object is stored into local session cache on Server A. At the same time the user is trying to buy things from your store, the development team needs to do a release and push some new changes live.
+For the companies running a Umbraco website in a load-balanced environment, on multiple clusters, this issue of persisting session data is a problem that you will need to solve.
+If you follow the single node strategy above and store your session cache locally on each node your visitor will bump into wired issues.
+Let's say you have two servers in your load balanced set-up, Server A, and Server B. When your visitor visits your website, they hit the load balancer and get redirected to server A. At this stage, they add a product to their shopping basket.
+The shopping basket object is stored within the cache on Server A. While this is happening, the development team want to perform a code release and push some new changes live.
 The team decides to take Server A off the live cluster to push the new code onto it for testing.

 SQL Session State

 web.config.
-Here, you need to tell your application to use SQL based session store.
-I won't get into a step-by-step guide here, but you need to install some SQL files and add this snippet in your web.config
+Here, you need to tell your application to use a SQL based session store.
+I won't get into a step-by-step guide here, but you need to install some SQL files and add this snippet in your

 With Redis you can either self-host, or you can use a Redis cloud provider.
 In a self-hosted environment, you simply install Redis on a shared server and point your Redis connection string to it.
-In a hosted environment you offload the maintenance and let someone else deal with the hassle.
+In a hosted environment you offload the infrastructure maintenance and let someone else deal with the hassle.
 If you use Azure, for example, you can use Azure Redis Cache.